What is new

 And it came to pass in the twelfth year of our captivity, in the tenth month, in the fifth day of the month, that one that had escaped out of Jerusalem came unto me, saying: 'The city is smitten.' --- Ezekiel 33:21 Jeremiah was given the choice to follow the people to Babylon or remain with Gedaliah in Mitzpah.
 Gedaliah was chosen by the king of Babylon as governor to administer what was left of the cities of Judah.
 Jeremiah chose to stay.
 The majority of the people, the poorer mass, were left in the country by the Chaldeans, with an appointed governor at their head.

 The armed people of Judah, who were outside Jerusalem when the city was taken, gathered again to meet Gedaliah in Mitzpah.
 The new governor succeeded to reassure them over the future.
 Israelites started to come back from different places onto Judah.
 But Gedaliah was not from Davidic descent and therefore was not accepted by those who wanted to keep the tradition that only people from this cast would rule over the Jews.
-So a gang of mercenaries led by Ishmael son of Netanya came to Mitzpah and murdered him (II Kings 25:25-26).
-The gang took away as captives his daughters and other people who were with him in Mitzpah, including the Prophet Jeremiah (Jeremiah 41:10).
-But they were caught up by another group of armed Israelites who rescued some of the captives, and Ishmael fled to the land of the Ammonites.
+So a group of mercenaries led by Ishmael son of Netanya came to Mitzpah and murdered him (II Kings 25:25-26).
+The group also took away as captives his daughters and other people who were among his suite in Mitzpah, including the Prophet Jeremiah (Jeremiah 41:10).
+But they were caught up by another group of armed Israelites who rescued some of the captives, and Ishmael fled over the Jordan River to the land of Ammon.

-This assassination caused two exodes: (1) to avoid punishment from Babylon, the rescuers fled to Egypt, taking Jeremiah with them, and about half of the Jews of the country, and (2) the other half decided to move to Babylon to show submission to Nebuchadnezzar.
-This assassination caused that the land of Judah, for its first time since the conquest of Joshua, was emptied of Jews.
+This assassination caused two exodes: (1) to avoid punishment from Babylon, the rescuers fled to Egypt, taking Jeremiah with them, and about half of the Jews of the country followed them by fear of a repression from Babylon, and (2) the other half decided to move to Babylon to show submission to Nebuchadnezzar.
+This assassination caused that the land of Judah, for its first time since the conquest of Joshua, emptied from Jews.
 Their decision was a lack of faith in God because they had previously asked the Prophet for divine advice and he had passed onto them God’s promise to His protection if they remained in Judah.
-This grave situation was the reason why the assassination of Gedaliah is commemorated as a day of fast in Jewish tradition.
+This grave situation was the reason why the assassination of Gedaliah is commemorated as a day of fast in Jewish tradition since then.